indica-mcf/Indica/doc/original.rst

 	* **Downsample** to reference time axis t_unfold
 	* **Choose which channels to keep** (*some channels may be faulty and should be discarded from the start*)

-	*All other diagnostics are currently read later on, but could be read at this point or anyway using a common GUI.
+	*All other diagnostics are currently read later on before commencing the calculation of the impourity density (step 7.).
+They could also be read at this stage, but should anuwau be read using a common diagnostic-reading-GUI, callable anytime in order to change the data used for the computation or DDA names if specific data is not of good quality.
 Below is a list of all other physical quantities and respective diagnostics currently included in the computation:*

 	* **Total radiation**: KB5
 	* **Radiation tomographic reconstructions**: BOLT, B5NN, B5ML, B5MF, ...